 Transferrable credits

-Graduate schools may not accept a student into their program who holds a Bachelor's degree from a school that is not accredited by the appropriate agencies.
+Graduate schools may not accept a student into their program who holds a Bachelor's degree from a school that the appropriate agencies do not accredit.
 Nursing schools can be accredited by agencies regionally, nationally, or both.

-The Council for Higher Education Accreditation (CHEA) recognizes agencies for regional accreditation for 2015-2016:
+The Council for Higher Education Accreditation (CHEA) recognizes agencies for regional accreditation.

-CHEA recognizes 56 national agencies for 2015-2016 accreditation but the major national agencies are:
+CHEA recognizes 56 national agencies for accreditation, but the major national agencies are:

-• ACEN (formerly NLNAC) Accreditation Commission for Education in Nursing (ACEN) is a national accreditation body and is able to provide accreditation to schools offering diploma, Associate's, Bachelor's, and Post-Bachelor's degrees
+- ACEN (formerly NLNAC) Accreditation Commission for Education in Nursing (ACEN) is a national accreditation body and can provide accreditation to schools offering diploma, Associate's, Bachelor's, and Post-Bachelor's degrees

 NCLEX-RN Eligibility and "Pass Rates"

-The NCLEX-RN is a national exam that must be successfully passed by nursing school graduates in order to be licensed by the state in which they live.
+The NCLEX-RN is a national exam that nursing school graduates must successfully pass to be licensed by the state in which they live.
 Licensure is mandatory to begin practicing as an RN.

-Eligibility for the NCLEX-RN is determined by the state's board of nursing.
-Before deciding on a nursing school check with the state board of nursing to determine eligibility requirements.
+The state's board of nursing determines eligibility for the NCLEX-RN.
+Before deciding on a nursing school, check with the state board of nursing to determine eligibility requirements.
 Some states will not accept a degree from schools that are not accredited by the right agencies.

-Successful "pass rates" of the NCLEX-RN exam are tracked carefully by the state nursing board as well as by nursing schools.
-This number is a measure of how well students are being prepared to pass the Exam, which is mandatory to start working, as well as how well-educated students are upon graduation.
+The state nursing board and nursing schools carefully track successful "pass rates" of the NCLEX-RN exam.
+This number measures how well students are prepared to pass the exam, which is mandatory to start working, and how well-educated students are upon graduation.
 The information is public knowledge and can be found on the state's nursing board website.

 Tuition

-Obviously, the range is huge.
+The range is vast.
 Check with local schools first because in-state tuition is drastically less expensive than out-of-state tuition.

 Additional costs include: